-Many organizations that have moved their primary computing to the cloud or are born in the cloud do not necessarily recognize the need for DR in the cloud.
-Larger cloud providers tend to be resilient with many datacenters supporting regions to keep data and services online making them more resilient than typical on-premises computing deployments.
+Many organizations that have moved their primary computing to the cloud are born in the cloud do not necessarily recognize the need for in-cloud DR. Larger cloud providers tend to be resilient with many datacenters supporting regions to keep data and services online making them more resilient than typical on-premises computing deployments.
 Still, even the largest cloud providers have outages and there are other disaster scenarios such as malware attacks and accidental configuration issues that may take your systems offline and require a DR solution to bring systems back online quickly.
-DR in the cloud is just as important as on-premises DR.
+In-cloud DR is just as important as on-premises DR.

 How it works